rmbolger/Posh-ACME/docs/Guides/Using-SecretManagement.md

 # Using SecretManagement

-The Posh-ACME 4.0 release added a new per-account option for encrypting secure plugin arguments on disk that enables better config portability between users/systems and improves the encryption available on non-Windows platforms.
-The only downside to the feature is that the encryption key was stored alongside the main config which enables anyone with read access to the config the ability to decrypt the plugin parameters.
+The alternative plugin encryption option added in Posh-ACME 4.0 allows for encrypting secure plugin arguments on disk with better config portability between users/systems and improves the encryption available on non-Windows platforms.
+The only downside to the feature is that the encryption key was stored with the main config which enables anyone with read access to the files the ability to decrypt the plugin parameters.

 In Posh-ACME 4.11.0, you can now utilize the Microsoft [SecretManagement](https://devblogs.microsoft.com/powershell/secretmanagement-and-secretstore-are-generally-available/) module to store the encryption key in a variety of local, on-prem, and cloud secret stores using supported [vault extensions](https://www.powershellgallery.com/packages?q=Tags%3A%22SecretManagement%22).